crossterm-rs/crossterm/docs/mdbook/src/command.md

 stdout.flush();
  ```

-You can pass more than one command into the macro like: `queue!(stdout,  Goto(5, 5), Clear(ClearType::All));`
+You can pass more than one command into the macro like: `queue!(stdout,  Goto(5, 5), Clear(ClearType::All));`; they will be executed in the given order from left to right.

 ### Direct Execution

 If you want to execute commands directly, this is also possible.
 You don't have to flush the 'stdout', as described above.
-This is fine if you are not executing lot's of commands.
+This is fine if you are not executing lots of commands.

 _functions_
  ```rust